-Of the 30,000,000 currently authorized shares of Class A Common Stock, as of February 6, 2012, 25,039,206 shares were issued and outstanding and an additional 915,951 were reserved for issuance in connection with outstanding options.
-During March of 2011 and 2010, the Board declared stock splits, in the form of stock dividends, and utilized in excess of approximately 9,900,000 shares of the Company's authorized Class A Common Stock.
+Of the 75,000,000 currently authorized shares of Class A Common Stock, as of January 29, 2018, 63,454,699 shares were issued and outstanding and an additional 3,817,555 shares were reserved for issuance in connection with outstanding options and to fund Company contributions to the 401(k) Plan.
+During April of 2017 and January 2018, the Board declared stock splits, in the form of stock dividends, and utilized in excess of approximately 24,220,285 shares of the Company's authorized Class A Common Stock.

 Although presently authorized shares of Class A Common Stock are sufficient to meet all current requirements, the Board believes that it is desirable that HEICO increase the number of authorized shares of Class A Common Stock so that there will be a substantial number of authorized but unissued shares of Class A Common Stock that may be issued, at the discretion of the Board, without further shareholder action unless required by applicable law or regulation.
 The Board believes that, although no future transactions involving the issuance of Class A Common Stock are presently contemplated, the availability of additional shares of Class A Common Stock will enhance the Company's flexibility in connection with possible future actions, such as stock dividends, stock splits, acquisitions, mergers, employee benefit programs, and other corporate transactions.
-The Board does not intend to seek further shareholder approval prior to the issuance of any additional shares in future transactions unless required by law, the Articles or NYSE.
+The Board does not intend to seek further shareholder approval prior to the issuance of any additional shares of Class A Common Stock in future transactions unless required by law, the Articles or the NYSE.
 The Board will determine whether, when and on what terms the issuance of shares of Class A Common Stock may be warranted in connection with any of the foregoing purposes.